Skip to content

 For the majority of jobs, a selection of some of the requirements are used for scoring against, rather than using all the requirements.
 Often, the requirements which are prioritised will be hinted at in elements of the job advert - so it is worth reading the advert text thoroughly.

 For each of the chosen criteria, scorers review your application and assign a score (usually either 0-2 or 0-3, where 0 is no evidence that you fulfill the criteria and 2/3 is exceptionally strong evidence).
-The scores are then added up for each candidate and the shortlisters will then usually meet to compare scores and decide how many candidates to take to interview.
+The scores are then added up for each candidate and the shortlisters will then usually meet to compare scores and decide how many candidates to take to interview and which candidates get rejected.

 Posted in FAQs